Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

 Quality control of sequencing data (mean quality of 12), trimming of leading and trailing ends.

 **3. *Kraken 2* taxonomic assignment**
-A small custom database of specific genomes is used for identification of sequences.
+A small *Meloidogyne* specific database is used for classification of sequences.

 **4. *Recentrifuge* figure generation**
 Create human-readable and interactive html files from the *Kraken 2* outputs